The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

 and so the fiber $\Res_{E/F}^{-1}(\Theta_F)$ has as many elements as $\Gal(E/F)$. \end{proof}

 It follows that for \emph{any} unramified parameter field~$T$ for~$\theta$ we can define $\iota_T: E \to T$ to be the only $F$-linear isomorphism such that $\iota_T^*\cl(\theta_T) = \Theta_E$; by proposition~\ref{urparameterlift}, $\iota_T$ is well-defined, and by proposition~\ref{sameendo-classes} this defines a compatible system of isomorphisms.
-So an inertial triple gives rise to a conjugacy class
+So a choice $\Theta_E \to \Theta_F$ of lift gives rise to a conjugacy class of isomorphisms

 for any maximal simple character~$\theta$ in~$G$ with endo-class~$\Theta_F$, by setting $\Psi(\Theta_E) = \Psi(\iota)$ for the~$\iota$ just constructed.